-- Credit scores and reports from all three bureaus: With the Premier plan, you’ll get updates from Experian, Transunion and Equifax including full reports.
+- Credit scores and reports from all three bureaus: With the Ultra plan, you’ll get updates from Experian, Transunion and Equifax including full reports.

 - Identity theft and cybersecurity protection: Identity Guard not only monitors your identity, but it also gives you some more protection from your computer and mobile device.

 - Identity theft insurance: Get up to a $1 million in reimbursement if your identity is stolen while using Identity Guard.